Palakorn-Voramongkol/golang-kong-keycloak/README.md

 ### 1. Keycloak (`keycloak/import-realm.json`)

 * **Realm Roles Mapper:** We add a protocol mapper to push realm roles into a top-level `roles` claim (multi-valued) in the JWT.
-This simplifies role extraction in our Go application.
+This simplifies role extraction in our Backend API application.

 ### 2. Kong (configured via script)